University Partnership ProgramEducational Resources from the World's Leading Experts on Sustainable Development

 All SDG Academy courses are available for universities to use, even if they are not currently running.
-The full list of courses can be found on our platform at www.sdgacademy.org.
+The full list of courses can be found at www.sdgacademy.org.
 Click on the course card to learn more about the course topic, faculty members and syllabus.

 What materials are included in each course?

 Each course includes 8-12 modules worth of material, with each module representing approximately 1 week of material.
 Materials include: video chapters, reading materials, assessment questions and activities.
-All content is targeted at an upper undergraduate or lower graduate level.
-Join one of our self-paced or live courses to learn more about the type of material offered.
+All content is targeted at an upper-undergraduate or lower-graduate level.
+We encourage you to join one of our self-paced or live courses to learn more about the type of material offered.

 In what ways can the material be used?

-The material has an unlimited number of applications, and the SDG Academy team can work with University Partners to explore the options that will best suit the requirements of the partner.
-The following are some of the ways that the course material can be used:
+The material has an unlimited number of applications, and the SDG Academy team will work with UPP partners to explore the options that will best suit the requirements of the partner’s program.
+Examples of how the course material can be used include:

 - As a virtual textbook, supplementing existing course material.

-- In a traditional flipped classroom format, with lectures viewed before in-person discussion and activities.
+- In a “flipped classroom” format, with students viewing lectures online before engaging in in-class discussion and activities.

-- As the global perspective on an issue discussed at the local or regional level in class.
+- As the global perspective on an issue discussed in class at the local or regional level.

 - As a series of case studies.

-Additionally, the materials can be reorganized, re-sequenced, and pieced together from multiple courses to meet the specific needs of our Partners.
+Additionally, the materials can be reorganized, re-sequenced, and pieced together from multiple courses to meet the specific needs of our UPP partners.